 Wedding dress shopping and can't understand a word coming out of your bridal stylist's mouth?
-Not to worry — we're here to lay it all out for you in our wedding dress fabric guide.
-There's a lot to consider when picking the right wedding dress, and knowing what kind of fabrics you like—or at least the difference among them—and how they're best worn, can make the process less overwhelming.
-Behold, a our wedding dress fabric guide in alphabetical order, where you can finally learn the difference between batiste and damask.
+Not to worry—we're here to lay it all out for you in our wedding dress fabric guide.
+There's a lot to consider when picking the right wedding dress, and knowing what kind of fabrics you like, and how they're best worn, can make the process less overwhelming.
+Behold, our wedding dress fabric guide in alphabetical order, where you can finally learn the difference between batiste and damask.

 Batiste: Lightweight and soft, this transparent fabric is made of plain weave.